Skip to main content | Skip to section menu |

-At the moment, affected properties should not be entered unless access is agreed and supervised by the multi agency groups managing the response.
-Investigations are continuing and the Mining Remediation Authority (MRA) will update residents as soon as possible.
+We know residents will be keen to return home as soon as they can.
+For everyone’s safety, affected properties should not be entered at this stage unless access has been agreed in advance and is supervised by the multi-agency partners managing the response.
+Investigations are continuing, and the Mining Remediation Authority (MRA) will update residents as soon as there is more information to share.

 Your safety is our main priority.
 Decisions about evacuations have been made by the Local Resilience Partnership based on available information.
 If you have been asked to leave your property, this is because it is not currently considered safe to remain there.